Continuous Variable Structured Collision Models: Examples

 One must take care to choose appropriate values of $\lambda_I$ such that $\tilde{\omega}_{\text{Max}}$ remains real-valued.

 In this regime, the system's dynamics can be mapped to that of a quantum harmonic oscillator interacting with environmental units prepared in a squeezed thermal state with effective temperature $T_{\hat{E}}$ (see Eq.~\eqref{eq:Eff Temperature}) and squeezing parameter $r$ (see Eq.~\eqref{eq:BS Squeeze}).
+This is chosen as a case of particular interest as it allows for control over the effective temperature of the environment.
 We plot the dependence of the effective temperature $T_{\hat{E}}$ on the environment's internal coupling strength $\lambda_I$ for $N_E=3,4,5$ in Fig.~\ref{fig:RM Effective Temperature}.
 The temperature $T_{\hat{E}}$ is always monotonically decreasing with $\lambda_I$, such that $T_{\hat{E}}>T_E$ for $\lambda_I < 0$ and $T_{\hat{E}}\le T_E$ for $\lambda_I \le 0$.
-The dependence of the effective temperature on $N_E$ is very small since the maximum frequency $\tilde{\omega}_{\text{Max}}$ depends only weakly on the number of environment oscillators.
+The dependence of the effective temperature on $N_E$ is very small as $\tilde{\omega}_{\text{Max}}$ depends only weakly on the number of environment oscillators.
 In the absence of internal interactions within the environment, i.e. $\lambda_I \to 0$, one recovers the center of mass dynamics with $T_{\hat{E}}=T_E$, analogous to those for beamsplitter-like interactions via a collision model between the system and single oscillator environmental units prepared in a thermal state.

 The steady-state energy, $\langle H_S\rangle_{\text{Steady}}$, can be obtained through Eq.~\eqref{eq:HSteady} and compared to the thermal energy $E_{\rm eq}= \omega_S\coth[\omega_E/2T_E]/2$ of a quantum harmonic oscillator in equilibrium with an unstructured environment ($\lambda_I=0$).
 The plot of Fig.~\ref{fig:BS Eng} shows three different regions of interest.
 The first of these, in which $\lambda_I<0$, produces a steady-state energy larger than $E_{\rm eq}$, with small changes in $\lambda_I$ leading to large changes in the steady-state energy.
 The second region, where $0<\lambda_I<\lambda_{I_C}$, produces a steady-state energy lower than the unstructured environment or the center of mass cases.
 The quantity $\lambda_{I_C}$ is the value $\lambda_I\neq 0$ for which $\langle H_S\rangle_{\text{Steady}}$ is equal to $E_{\rm eq}$.
 In this region the system is effectively cooled to a temperature lower than that of the environment thanks to the internal structure of the environmental units and their thermal coherences.
 The third region, with $\lambda_I > \lambda_{I_C}$, again produces a steady-state energy larger than the unstructured case, however the magnitude of the change of the steady state energy with respect to changes in $\lambda_I$ is much smaller than that of first region.